agilecustoms/release/docs/features/semantic-commits.md

 # Semantic commits

-The action generates a new version based on latest [SemVer](https://semver.org) tag and semantic commits `fix:`, `feat:` and `BREAKING CHANGE:`.
-Then publish artifacts and push git tags, so your artifacts and git tags are in sync!

-NPM library [semantic-release](https://github.com/semantic-release) is used to generate the next version and release notes.
+`agilecustoms/release` action supports [3 modes of version generation](./version-generation.md).
+This chapter describes the default mode — "semantic commits"

+"semantic commits" mode is powered by NPM library [semantic-release](https://github.com/semantic-release).
-It takes latest SemVer tag and analyzes commit messages to determine the next version: commits with `fix:` prefix will increment a patch version, commits with `feat:` prefix will increment a minor version, and commits with `BREAKING CHANGE:` will increment a major version.
+It takes latest [SemVer](https://semver.org) tag and analyzes commit messages to determine the next version: commits with `fix:` prefix ⇒ increment a patch version, commits with `feat:` prefix ⇒ increment a minor version, and commits with `BREAKING CHANGE:` ⇒ increment a major version.
+In this mode if a PR has no commit bumping a version, the `agilecustoms/release` action exit with error

+Tech note. [semantic-release](https://github.com/semantic-release/semantic-release) has rich capabilities.
-NPM library [semantic-release](https://github.com/semantic-release/semantic-release) is used to generate next version and release notes. semantic-release is used in **dryRun** mode, so it doesn't commit changes, push tags nor create a GitHub release
+In scope of `agilecustoms/release` action, the semantic-release is used in **dryRun** mode: it generates next version and release notes.
+It doesn't commit changes, push tags nor create a GitHub release

 ## Presets